 90% of customers think the salespeople contact them only for sales.
 If a salesperson uses the tracker and the data from the previous conversation, he can find the problems and the interest of the customer.
 This activity will give the impression that the salesperson prioritizes the customer and understand the problem.

 Develop the habit of keeping track of all customer’s previous records in your sales team and advise them to use it in the next conversation.
 Use any CRM to track and gain information regarding the customer you are dealing with.
-This will help you to judge his/her behavior in the sales funnel and act accordingly.
+It will help you to judge his/her behavior in the sales funnel and act accordingly.

 15. Organize Healthy competition within the sales team